 With fitness trackers you’re probably going to want something that’s durable and protected from the elements, but with a smartwatch fashion may be more of a concern.
-Early smartwatches were almost universally square to accommodate the display but there is now a much wider choice, including round faces and high tech curved screens that wrap around the wrist.
+Early smartwatches almost all had square displays to accommodate the display but there is now a much wider choice, including round faces and high tech curved screens that wrap around the wrist.

 If you would prefer to use your own watch strap check that the smartwatch supports standard strap fittings as some are proprietary so replacements are only available from the manufacturer or cannot be changed at all.

 What are you looking for from a smartwatch?
 If it’s just basic notification functionality then you could opt for one of the models that pair a classic watch face and mechanism with a basic display for the best battery life and simple aesthetics, but if you’re going to want to be able to do more without using the phone and fancy playing around with customised watch faces then a higher end model like the Apple Watch offers lots more horsepower, a variety of sensors and a wide array of apps.

 Some smartwatches are capable of acting as phones all by themselves using a 3G or 4G SIM card to provide calling, texting and mobile broadband connectivity.
 When comparing these watch phones on Broadband Genie we’ll include the same information you’d expect to find on a mobile broadband or tablet listing, including data usage cap and monthly fee.

 Smartwatches are very limited when not connected to a handset so it’s important to check that your desired smartwatch will be compatible with your smartphone.
 Some work on both Android and Apple iOS while others may be restricted to one of those platforms, and others may only be compatible with particular models of smartphone.